 Following President Trump and Governor Newsom, the City of Placentia has declared a local state of emergency to enhance capabilities to respond to the coronavirus pandemic.
-This emergency proclamation allows the City to promptly take the actions necessary to protect public health, safety, and welfare within the City, coordinate with other governmental agencies, and seek federal, state and county assistance, as needed.
-The City Council also approved Ordinance No. O-2020-03, which provides a temporary moratorium on evicting residential and commercial tenants as a result of the current coronavirus pandemic.
+This emergency proclamation allows the City to promptly take the actions necessary to protect public health, safety, and welfare within the City, coordinate with other governmental agencies, and seek federal, state, and county assistance, as needed.
+The City Council also approved Ordinance No. O-2020-03, which provides a temporary moratorium on evicting residential and commercial tenants due to the current coronavirus pandemic.
 The City issued a Press Release regarding this emergency proclamation.

 City Facilities and Programs

-The City of Placentia places the health and well-being of its residents, visitors and businesses as its top priority.
-The City has installed hand sanitizer stations in our facilities for use by both our patrons and employees, and we are conducting enhanced cleaning infacilities and frequently touched public surfaces (i.e. counters, doorknobs, workstations, keyboards, and public restrooms).
+The City of Placentia places the health and well-being of its residents, visitors, and businesses as its top priority.
+The City has installed hand sanitizer stations in our facilities for use by our patrons and employees.
+We are conducting enhanced cleaning in facilities and frequently touched public surfaces (i.e. counters, doorknobs, workstations, keyboards, and public restrooms).
 Additionally, all front counter services will maintain six feet of social distancing.